iwyg/filemanager/README.md

 ## Dependencies

-If you are looking for a 2.2.x conpatible version, please checkout the release.2.2.x branch
+If you are looking for a 2.2.x compatible version, please checkout the release.2.2.x branch.

-Filemanager has two hard Dependencies
+Filemanager has two hard dependencies

 - [Require js for Symphony CMS][1]
 - [Backbone js for Symphony CMS][2]

-so if you want to use filemanager, install these extensions first
+so if you want to use filemanager, please install these extensions first.

 ## Notes on Multiple field instances

 As a major change, version 1.0.0 now allows you to have multiple filemager instances per section.
-Though keeps its files and folders in sync when, it's beste practice not to share the same directories between filemanager fields.
+Filemanager keeps its files and folders in sync, though it's beste practice not to share the same directories between different filemanager fields.

 ## Pitfalls

 This mainly refers to developers who are testing on windows/mampp environments

-In case you dont't have PECL extension `finfo_open` installed and the deprecated `mime_content_type` is not available on you system, the file mimetype checking will fallback to `application/octet-stream`.
+In case you dont't have PECL extension `finfo_open` installed and the deprecated `mime_content_type` is not available on your system, the file mimetype checking will fallback to `application/octet-stream`.

-This means if you want to use the fileupload feature, you may have one choice: include `application/octet-stream` in your allowed mimetype settings.
-The result will be that all files get validated serverside as the right mimetype, thought clientside validation will work as expected (depending on the browser. e.g. IE will not).
+If you want to use the fileupload feature in this case, include `application/octet-stream` in your allowed mimetype settings.
+This results in all files getting validated on the serverside, though clientside validation will work as expected (depending on the browser. e.g. IE will not).

 ## Configuration